Brex Corporate Card For Startups Review

 Unlike other business credit cards, Brex determines your credit limit by monitoring your business’s cash flow and spending patterns in real-time and setting your credit limit accordingly.
 Brex states that this results in credit limits that can be 10 to 20 times higher than the credit limits offered by competing cards.
 This means that as your business grows, your credit limit automatically increases — you won’t have to apply for a credit increase and wait to hear back from the company.

-This also means that if your business depletes its cash reserves, your credit limit will be reduced until your business bank account is replenished.
+It also means that if your business depletes its cash reserves, your credit limit will be reduced until your business bank account is replenished.
 So while the Brex corporate card may not be the card to use for smoothing out cash flow problems, your ability to overspend is constrained.

 Account Management Tools

 The Brex app allows for easy expense tracking.
-Upload your receipts and Brex automatically matches them to your statement.
+Upload your receipts, and Brex automatically matches them to your statement.
 You can also submit receipts via text and email.